-In this post, we’ll give you an overview of what those payment types are so you can work out which is the best method for your rental.
+In this post, we’ll give you an overview of what vacation rentals payment methods are available so you can work out which is the best option for your rental.

 It’s a well-known fact that most people – especially travelers – prefer to pay by credit card when purchasing online.

-Whereas in the past, guests may have sent a check in the post or a wire transfer directly to a bank account, an increase in vacation rental scams has lead to a preference of more secure payment methods.
+Whereas in the past, guests may have sent a check in the post or a wire transfer directly to a bank account, an increase in vacation rental scams has led to a preference for more secure payment methods.

 Credit cards help to provide guests with total peace of mind when making a reservation online.
-This is due to the many fraud-fighting solutions in place which make it the safest and most reliable payment type.
+This is due to the many fraud-fighting solutions in place, making it the safest and most reliable payment type.

 Generally speaking, accepting credit cards for your business carries a small fee.
 This is often referred to as a credit card processing fee.
 While it can vary from provider to provider, it’s usually around 2-3%, plus an additional application or transaction cost.

 Depending on your yearly rental income, this might seem steep.
 But, we can assure you – you’ll get a lot more bookings in the long run if you accept secure credit card payments on your website!